Measles: Prevention

-The Advisory Committee on Immunization Practices (ACIP) recommends that all adult international travelers who do not have positive evidence of previous measles immunity receive two doses of MMR vaccine before traveling, although birth before 1957 is presumptive evidence of immunity.
-Those born in the United States before 1957 are likely to have been naturally infected with measles virus and generally need not be considered susceptible.
+The Advisory Committee on Immunization Practices (ACIP) of the US Centers for Disease Control and Prevention (CDC) recommends that all adult international travelers who do not have positive evidence of previous measles immunity receive two doses of MMR vaccine before traveling.
+Birth before 1957 is presumptive evidence of immunity.
+People born before 1957 are likely to have been naturally infected with the measles virus and generally need not be considered susceptible.

 There have been false claims of an association between the measles vaccine and autism; this incorrect concern has reduced the rate of vaccination and increased the number of cases of measles where immunization rates became too low to maintain herd immunity.
 Additionally, there have been false claims that measles infection protects against cancer.

 Administration of the MMR vaccine may prevent measles after exposure to the virus (post-exposure prophylaxis).
 Post-exposure prophylaxis guidelines are specific to jurisdiction and population.
 Passive immunization against measles by an intramuscular injection of antibodies could be effective up to the seventh day after exposure.
 Compared to no treatment, the risk of measles infection is reduced by 83%, and the risk of death by measles is reduced by 76%.
 However, the effectiveness of passive immunization in comparison to active measles vaccine is not clear.

-The MMR vaccine is 95% effective for preventing measles after one dose if the vaccine is given to a child who is 12 months or older; if a second dose of the MMR vaccine is given, it will provide immunity in 99% of children.
+The MMR vaccine is 95% effective for preventing measles after one dose if the vaccine is given to a child who is twelve months of age or older; if a second dose of the MMR vaccine is given, it will provide immunity in 97-99% of children.

-There is no evidence that the measles vaccine virus can be transmitted to other persons.